Getting to Know Flores de Mayo: How and Why It Is Celebrated in the Philippines

 The True Essence of the Month-long Celebration of Flores de Mayo

 The true essence of Flores de Mayo is often wrongfully associated with the notion that it is just processional pageantry.
 Over the years, parish priests have raised awareness that Flores de Mayo is not just about the beauty pageant.
-It is not to test who is the most beautiful lady worthy of the title.
+It is not to test who the most beautiful lady worthy of the title is.

 Instead, Flores de Mayo is a re-enactment of the Christian faith.
 It intends to show Christianity’s history and proof of Filipinos’ undying love, faith, and devotion.
 It is an annual festival that gives food to the body and soul.

 Therefore, children should start participating at a young age to help them be reminded of the holiness of this spiritual celebration.
-The sanctity of this holy celebration shall not lose its goal of reminding Filipinos that they are loved and worthy.
+The sanctity of this holy celebration shall maintain its goal of reminding Filipinos that they are loved and worthy.

 Have a Glamorous Lifestyle in Camella Homes